Logo_100yearsAfnor_CMYK_White

 LinkedIn

 After 3 previous articles in which we explored the definition of quality, its links with CSR and digital technology, here is the conclusion of this major international study conducted by the AFNOR Group in 2023.
-More than 1,300 corporate quality decision-makers from 37 different nationalities help us draw up a portrait of what quality will look like in the future.
+More than 1,300 corporate quality decision-makers from 37 different nationalities help us to draw up a portrait of what quality will look like in the future.

 What do quality decision-makers need for tomorrow?
 The need for support is not the same, and not of the same intensity.
-While people in France prefer to be supported on quality projects (excluding certification), in Germany, for example ,very little work is done in-house (in-house management = 46% in France vs. 9% in Germany) .
+While people in France prefer to be supported on quality projects (excluding certification), in Germany, for example, very little work is done in-house (in-house management = 46% in France vs. 9% in Germany).

 In France, it's mainly on the subject of culture that a need for support is expressed, with the aim of getting employees throughout the organization to adhere to quality projects and, more broadly, to reflect on the importance of quality in a performance approach.
 As this decision-maker explains: "Quality should be a tool for mobilizing employees to deploy the company's strategy and achieve efficient operation."